bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 Sailfish, which is an extremely fast alignment-free method of quantitation, is run for all experiments.
 Sailfish can accurately quantitate the expression of genes, even ones which are hard to quantitate with other methods (see `this paper <http://www.genomebiology.com/2015/16/1/177>`_ for example).
-It is likely in the future we will recommend skipping alignment and just using Sailfish for all experiments not needing transcriptome reconstruction or variant calling.
+It also quantitates at the transcript level which can help gene-level analyses (see `this paper <http://f1000research.com/articles/4-1521/v1>`_ for example) It is likely in the future we will recommend skipping alignment and just using Sailfish for all experiments not needing transcriptome reconstruction or variant calling.
 Right now we recommend doing an align-and-quantitate method such as STAR and looking at a matrix of counts and also running Sailfish and looking at the output of both algorithms when performing a downstream analysis.

 After a bcbio RNA-seq run there will be in the ``upload`` directory a directory for each sample which contains a BAM file of the aligned and unaligned reads, a